The Republic of Korea has become the 62nd country to prohibit corporal punishment to children, and the fourth in the Asia Pacific region.

 Also this week Harvard University released a new study that confirms smacking damages a child's brain similar to if they were being severely physically abused, the study warns.

-Associate Professor Katie McLaughlin, director of the Stress & Development Lab in the Department of Psychology at Harvard, said: "We know that children subjected to corporal punishment are more likely to develop anxiety, depression, behaviour problems, and other mental health problems, but many people don't think about spanking as a form of violence.”
+Associate Professor Katie McLaughlin, director of the Stress and Development Lab in the Department of Psychology at Harvard, said: "We know that children subjected to corporal punishment are more likely to develop anxiety, depression, behaviour problems, and other mental health problems, but many people don't think about spanking as a form of violence."

 By preventing corporal punishment by parents, 'teachers' and imams, the most common form of child abuse will ceases to exist.